kubernetes-monitoring/kubernetes-mixin/README.md

 A set of Grafana dashboards and Prometheus alerts for Kubernetes.

 ## Releases
 > Note: Releases up until `release-0.12` are changes in their own branches.
-There are changelogs in releases starting from [version-0.13.0](https://github.com/kubernetes-monitoring/kubernetes-mixin/releases/tag/version-0.13.0).
+Changelogs are included in releases starting from [version-0.13.0](https://github.com/kubernetes-monitoring/kubernetes-mixin/releases/tag/version-0.13.0).

 | Release branch | Kubernetes Compatibility | Prometheus Compatibility | Kube-state-metrics Compatibility |
 |----------------|--------------------------|--------------------------|----------------------------------|